 Fight boredom and continue your child’s science learning with easy to follow activities.
 Designed for families to explore, investigate, and learn together without ever needing to leave the house.
 All activities use easy to find household supplies.
 ALL AGES

-Mo Willems invites YOU into his studio every day for his LUNCH DOODLE.
-Learners worldwide can draw, doodle and explore new ways of writing by visiting Mo’s studio virtually.
-Grab some paper and pencils, pens, or crayons and join Mo to explore ways of creating together.
+People of all ages have joined Mo Willems in his studio for his LUNCH DOODLES.
+All 15 episodes and their downloadable activities are available for streaming.
+Let the doodling continue!
+Learners can draw, doodle and explore new ways of writing by visiting Mo’s studio virtually.
 ALL AGES

 The Southern California animal park has a website just for kids, featuring animal profiles, fun facts, stories, videos, activities, games and conservation information.
 Craft activities include instructions for making sock puppets, animal figures, a pinata and more.
 ALL AGES

 Brought to you by the Atlantic White Shark Conservancy!
 Browse through a catalog of their Shark Story Hour videos and other shark content.
 Hear great read-alouds and learn facts about your favorite underwater friends – SHARKS!
 AGES: geared towards K-5 grade, but good for all ages

 Story Time from Space is a project of the Global Space Education Foundation that sends children’s books to the International Space Station.
 While in space, astronauts are videotaping themselves reading these books to the children of Earth.
 ALL AGES

 Circle Time sessions are dynamic and interactive.
 You have an opportunity to spend time with your child, as the educator leads you through developmentally appropriate hands-on activities.
 Free Beta Classes available.
 AGES: 0 to 6

 Virtual field trips are a great way to expose kids to new places all from home.
 Many museums, zoos, and aquariums have set up virtual tours and webcams of their facilities.
 It’s easier than ever to visit destinations around the world from the comfort of your couch.
 ALL AGES